cosmotek/boost/README.md

 ## Contribution and maintenance

-This library is currently under active development alongside Stackmesh.
-Please note that Boost has not yet been fully tested, be careful when using this library for anything in sensitive environments.
+While Boost has been tested in small apps, be careful when using this library for anything in sensitive environments.
 If you would like to make a suggestion or report a bug, please feel free to submit a PR or issue.
 I really hope you enjoy using Boost!
 Thanks!